swiss/e-collecting-hackathon-team9/README.md

 ```

-### User Experience
+## User Experience

-...
+*Add or reference wireframes or mockups with user flow showing the user experience of different actors.*

 ## Getting Started

-*These instructions will get you a copy of the technical prototype (if applicable) up and running on your local machine for development and testing purposes.
-If you are not developing a technical prototype, please present your conceptual or clickable prototype.*
+*These instructions will get you a copy of the technical prototype (if applicable) up and running on your local machine for development and testing purposes. **If you are not developing a technical prototype, please present or reference your conceptual or clickable prototype.***

 ### Prerequisites